ducalex/retro-go/README.md

 Retro-Go typically detects and resolves application crashes and freezes automatically.
 However, if you do get stuck in a boot loop, you can hold `DOWN` while powering up the device to return to the launcher.

-### Artifacts or tearing
-Retro-Go uses partial screen updating to achieve a higher framerate and reduce tearing.
-This method isn't perfect however, if you notice display issues or stuttering you can try changing the `Update` option.

 ### Sound quality
 The volume isn't correctly attenuated on the GO, resulting in upper volume levels that are too loud and lower levels that are distorted due to DAC resolution.
 A quick way to improve the audio is to cut one